 Mina laughed at him.
 “We have an interstellar call, Frosty.”
 She reached across a panel and thumbed a glowing blue touch pad.
 “This is Chief Engineer Ferris of the SS Frostbite, PA Registry 99473,” she said to a hidden microphone.
 “What can I help you with?”

 There was a slight pause before the speaker’s voice came across the circuit.
 “Chief Ferris, my name is Merlin Sinclair, president of Blue Horizon Freight Transfer.
 May I speak with your captain, please?”

 Mina toggled a switch and transferred the conversation to the large vidscreen window over them.
-Tarjon looked up at the image of a grey and white wolf dressed in a dark blue dress shirt.
+Tarjon looked up at the image of a gray and white wolf dressed in a dark blue dress shirt.

-“Hello, Merlin,” he said with a smile.
+“Cousin Merle, hello,” he said with a smile.